twak/campskeleton/README.md

 There's a primitive gui interface.
 Use left mouse button to move points and control-click to add new points.

 ## Build
-To build run the command `mvn install` to install the dependencies.
-Then the command `mvn package` should build a jar.
+To build run the MO `mvn install` to install the dependencies.
+Then the MO `mvn package` should build a jar.

 Use `mvn install -P dev` and `mvn package -P dev` to use development profile (for custom module dependency to [my jutils](https://github.com/twak/jutils)).